 What businesses can expect from the final CPRA regulation?

 The CPRA is not technically a new, separate California privacy law.
-It amends the CCPA, providing updated privacy protections for consumers and imposing stricter regulations on covered businesses.
+It amends the CCPA, providing updated consumer privacy protections and imposing stricter regulations on covered businesses.
 In draft documents, the CPPA refers to the CPRA as “CCPA” or “CCPA, as amended.”

 According to law firm Husch Blackwell, the draft regulations sent to OAL for final approval are substantively the same as those adopted at the CPPA’s October meetings.
 On its Byte Back privacy and data security law blog, the firm identifies several key points from the pending regulations.